-The pandemic has also demonstrated the fragility of global supply chains, showing the importance of effective supply chain management to combat delays and blockages.
-This has saved many industries, including retail, manufacturing, and technology.
+The Covid pandemic also demonstrated to the world the fragility of supply chains, showing the importance of effective supply chain management to combat delays and blockages.
+Changes have since been implemented across industries including retail, manufacturing, and technology.

 These developments make specialized Masters in Supply Chain Management an interesting prospect for those aiming to climb the ladder and push their career forward within the field.